VicNeto/go-fiber-gorm/README.md

 # go-fiber-gorm
-Sample REST API usign fiber and gorm v2
+Basic REST API using fiber and gorm v2